ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/04-Nodes.md

 ```

 To complete our schema, we will also make the `AssetPrice` entity a `Node`.
 In general, not every object type has to be a node.
 But for parts of the graph that you want to be refetchable, you need to implement the node interface.

+**Remark: the AssetBySymbolDataLoader has nothing to do with the mentioned goal of turning AssetPrice in a Node in the paragraph above.**

 Create a new file called `AssetBySymbolDataLoader.cs` in the `DataLoader` directory and add the following code.